Monti's moment of truth, facing trade unions

 “We’re running the last mile,” said Corrado Passera, the banker Monti brought into government in November as industry minister.
 “An agreement is within reach,” he told reporters in remarks that are at odds with signals coming from some unions.

-Monti wants the unions to abandon rules that make it virtually impossible to fire workers for all but the grossest of misconduct - rules that he argues have contributed to a two-tier labour market, familiar across southern Europe, where older staff monopolise protected positions, leaving the young either out of work altogether or on precarious short-term contracts.
+Monti wants the unions to abandon rules that make it virtually impossible to fire workers for all but the grossest of misconduct - rules that he argues have contributed to a two-tier labor market, familiar across southern Europe, where older staff monopolies protected positions, leaving the young either out of work altogether or on precarious short-term contracts.

 The metal-workers arm of the biggest union, the left-wing CGIL, has already laid down its marker for the day by calling on members to down tools for two hours of their own choosing during Tuesday.
 Leaders say they will not back down on rejecting Monti’s proposed changes for newly hired staff to Article 18, a treasured achievement of employee protection law.

-Other trade unions, which form part of a still substantial unionised workforce of 12 million, or one Italian in five, have sounded a more conciliatory note, however, and the unions failed on Monday to come up with a common line.
-“An agreement is very possible,” UIL labour leader Luigi Angeletti said on Monday.
+Other trade unions, which form part of a still substantial unionized workforce of 12 million, or one Italian in five, have sounded a more conciliatory note, however, and the unions failed on Monday to come up with a common line.
+“An agreement is very possible,” UIL labor leader Luigi Angeletti said on Monday.

 His price, however, remained a substantial climbdown by the government on proposed changes to Article 18, which are intended to let employers sack workers who fail to perform.
 “All that must be done is to change the hard line,” Angeletti told La Stampa newspaper, arguing the changes had “absolutely nothing to do with the economy, with flexibility or with job creation”.